Simre1/lambdasound/README.md

 # LambdaSound

 A Haskell libary for generating low-level sounds with high-level combinators.

-You can create sounds by defining an audio signal via a mathematical function and then use combinators like `parallel`, `sequentially` or `dropSound` to manipulate them.
+You can create sounds as a list of floats and then manipulate them with combinators like `parallel`, `sequentially` or `dropSound`.

 ## Examples